 As of now, kratom remains legal and widely available in most U.S. states.
 At $9 to $20 per ounce, it’s also relatively inexpensive.
-Because it’s legal and plant-based, users assume it’s safe, but researches are still uncertain whether this botanical elixir will be able to help quell the most pressing drug crisis of our time: opioid addiction.
+Because it’s legal and plant-based, users assume it’s safe to use.
+But researchers are still uncertain whether this botanical elixir can help end the most pressing drug crisis of our time: opioid addiction.

 What Is Kratom?

 Kratom is a medicinal herb that grows naturally in Indonesia, Malaysia, Thailand, and New Guinea.
 It’s been a member of the coffee family since the 19th Century.
 The plant was introduced in the U.S. less than a decade ago.
 It can be ingested as a tea, tablet, or powder.
 Some users simply add it to juice or chew its bitter leaves.

 Generally, kratom is used to treat pain, anxiety, and depression, and it can boost one’s appetite and libido.
 Comprised of mitragynine and 7-α-hydroxymitragynine compounds, kratom activates the opioid centers in the brain, which provokes feelings of sedation and pleasure.
 In fact, the sedative in kratom is said to be 13 times stronger than morphine.
 The mitragynine also acts as a stimulant by interacting with the brain’s receptor systems.

 The true benefits of kratom have been widely debated.
 In 2017, the FDA Commissioner issued a statement that likened the plant to a narcotic opioid, saying it “carries similar risks of abuse, addiction, and in some cases, death.”